pmaengineering/centralpy/README.md

 # Usage: check-audits

-Find audit files with incorrect number of fields in an entry.
+Find audit files with incorrect number of fields in a record.

-ODK Central expects audit files to have six fields per entry.
-An entry is usually a line.
+ODK Central expects audit files to have the correct number of fields per record.
+The correct length is established by the header row.
+An record is usually a line.
 However, using quoting, a CSV field can span multiple lines.

 Option | Description
 --- | ---